 World Immunization Week is a global public health campaign to raise awareness and increase rates of immunization against vaccine-preventable diseases around the world.
-World immunization week takes place each year during the last week of April.
-This year we celebrate during April 24 – 30.
+World immunization week takes place each year during the last week of April, 24 – 30.
 In the spirit of raising awareness, let’s begin with one of the most misunderstood concepts about vaccinations: the unfounded relationship between the measles, mumps and rubella (MMR) vaccine and autism.

 Debunking the MMR Vaccine Scare

-One study spearheaded a massive concern about the association of the MMR vaccine and the development of autism.
+One study spearheaded a massive concern about the association of the measles, mumps & rubella (German measles) vaccine and the development of autism.
 This study is one of many concerns parents have related to vaccinating their children.
 For the sake of anyone still seeking clarification and in light of World Immunization Week, here is a timeline of the events that took place from 1996 to present about the dramatic study that was NOT based on statistics, had no control group, relied on people’s memories, and made vague conclusions that weren’t statistically valid:

 Now, let’s take a look at the numbers of measles cases reported since the report was published and retracted:

-Even though the Lancet retracted the paper, the effects of people passing on immunization are clear.
-After twelve years of circulation, the effects of the vaccination scare have escalated the number of cases of measles.
-This scare didn’t stop at one vaccine, unfortunately.
-The resulting distrust in vaccinations has led to spikes in other vaccine preventable diseases, such as whooping cough.
+Oddly, even though the Lancet retracted the Wakefield study, the number of measles cases reported increased starkly.
+After twelve years of circulation, the effects of this study’s false information deeply rooted into mainstream anti-vaccination sentiment.
+The Wakefield study didn’t effect just anti-vaccination sentiment towards MMR Vaccine, but vaccines in general. he resulting distrust in vaccinations has led to spikes in other vaccine preventable diseases, such as whooping cough.

 United States Vaccine Spotlights: #VaccinesWork